rhazes-dev/IndexingPipelines/README.md

 # IndexingPipelines
-Indexing pipelines for RAGs and GAVS
+Indexing pipelines for RAG, GAVS and GARAG